chaitanyakumargunuru/Image_Captioning-Segmentation/README.md

 #  Image Captioning and Segmentation App
+> This project focuses on the dual task of Image Captioning and Image Segmentation.
+Image Captioning involves generating descriptive textual captions for a given image using deep learning models, while Image Segmentation involves identifying and labeling regions of an image with corresponding objects or categories.
+Combining these two tasks will give interns hands-on experience with computer vision, natural language processing, and deep learning concepts.
 An interactive deep learning web application built using **Streamlit** that performs:
 - **Image Captioning** using a CNN-LSTM architecture
 - **Image Segmentation** using a UNet model